Skip to main content

 An arc spot weld — also called a puddle weld or through-deck weld — is made by burning through the top sheet of metal and fusing into the supporting structural member below.
 No joint preparation is required.
 The welder places the electrode or wire gun directly on the surface of the top sheet, strikes an arc, burns through, and creates a fused connection between the sheet and the structure beneath.

 This is the dominant method for attaching metal roof and floor decking to structural steel framing.
 Millions of arc spot welds are made every year on commercial and industrial building construction.
-AWS D1.3 defines minimum arc spot weld diameters, visual acceptance criteria, and the qualification tests required to demonstrate proficiency.
+AWS D1.3:2018 also covers arc seam welds (an elongated version of the arc spot, used for composite floor decking and shear connection along a continuous line) and arc plug welds (made through a pre-punched hole rather than burning through).
+All three are sheet-steel-specific joint types that AWS D1.1 does not address.

 Welding Galvanized Sheet Steel Under D1.3